capstanlqc/ttt_docs/docs/tools/omegat/omegat-main-capstan.md

 git checkout releases/5.7.2-capstan
 ```

-Created the new main branch based on the branch we used to create the 5.7.2 build:
+Created the new `main-capstan` branch based on the branch we used to create the 5.7.2 build:
 ```
 git checkout releases/5.7.2-capstan -b main-capstan
 ```

-Added Thomas' clone as remote:
+Added Thomas' clone as remote (it needs to be done locally in any new clone of capstanlqc/omegat):
 ```
 git remote add thomas https://github.com/t-cordonnier/omegat.git
 ```

-Got all Thomas' current branches:
+Got all Thomas' current branches (it needs to be done to fetch updates in Thomas' code):
 ```
 git fetch thomas
 ```